ahmeterdem1/SSL-Messager/README.md

 In the client side 2 threads exist.
 One is for receiving and printing out messages, the other is for getting input from the user and sending messages.

+banned.csv is an ip list which has all banned ip's.
+To unban, edit the file.

+dev_client.py is to send queries by hand, and therefore to debug.
+It is a good tool to see if any malformed queries or injecitons generate.

 ## Protocol

 Without any user online, server just sits silently.
 When a user is trying to log in,